bahmanmdd/HDLMF_GIN-GA/docs/README.md

-# Summary of the documentation

 ## Setup

-1. Setup the environment
+1. Seting up the environment
    * Setup an environment using the `requirements.txt` file.
 This is a pip-friendly list of the high-level python packages required to setup an environment for this project including the version information.
 So simply create an empty environment and use the command `pip install -r requirements.txt` to setup the environment.
 MacOS users should replace the `idaes` package, which is not available for mac, with `ipopt`.
 But before installing packages, please check the "license requirements" section below.
    * Note that if you want the full functionality, you need to acquire a CPLEX license and setup CPLEX first.
 See more details below under "License requirements" heading.
 2. License requirements
    * To fully utilize this repository and reproduce the experiments, you will require a CPLEX license (academics can acquire an academic license for free).
 See instructions [here](https://www.ibm.com/docs/en/icos/22.1.1?topic=cplex-setting-up-python-api).
 However, this is only necessary for implementing the SORB method.
 For the experiments reported in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024), we have provided the SORB method results in csv files in the output directory here and the benchmarking code allows running other methods and benchmarking against the saved results of SORB.

 3. Datasets
-   * Datasets used for experiments in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024) are saved (zip format) in "DatasetsDUE" directory.
-You can just extract them in the same folder and use them.
-   * But you can also reproduce the datasets or generate new datasets using `data_due_generate` (instructions below).
+   * You can reproduce the datasets used for experiments in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024) or generate new datasets using `data_due_generate` (instructions below).
 4. Transport networks
    * Transport networks used for creating datasets are stored in 'TransportationNetworks' directory and are selected from [here](https://github.com/bstabler/TransportationNetworks).
 5. Config files